SwissLuckyFox/PokemonCommunityGameBot/README.md

 Its my first dip into programming.
 I use it to learn it a little becouse i need somting useful to be motivaded.

-The bot efficiently manages fundamental chat tasks and is capable of continuous operation, functioning 24/7.
+The bot manages fundamental chat tasks and is capable of functioning 24/7.
-To set it up, simply provide your OAuth token and username; with these details, the bot is ready to go.
+To set it up, simply provide your OAuth token and username.
+With these details, the bot is ready to go.
 While you have the option to change the channel, using the default channel is recommended as it is consistently online.